QuantumWizard888/Reverse-Engineering-crackmes-with-Ghidra/solutions/crackme_2/crackme_2_solution.md

 <img src = "https://github.com/Marco888Space/Reverse-Engineering-crackmes-with-Ghidra/blob/main/solutions/crackme_2/2.PNG">

 It's empty.
-But the file's name hints that it can relate to the INPUT that programm checks before deciding is corect or not.
-And how we're gonna find out where is the key? of course using our incomparable GHIDRA!
+But the file's name hints that it can relate to the INPUT that program checks before deciding its "correctness".
+And how we're gonna find out where is the key?
+Of course using our incomparable GHIDRA!